 Fig. 1.
 Frequency of occurrence (%) of genera of microscopic fungi in alluvial soils across different pedological regions of Georgia

-The comparative analysis of alluvial soil mycoflora demonstrates that ecological conditions have a significant impact on the formation of taxonomic diversity and dominant genera composition of microscopic fungi (Fig. 1).
+The comparative analysis of alluvial soil mycoflora reveals that ecological conditions significantly impact on the formation of taxonomic diversity and the composition dominant genera of microscopic fungi (Fig. 1).
 Common to all regions dominant were genera Penicillium and Aspergillus, while the distribution of other taxa is closely linked to geo-ecological characteristics.

 The humid climate of Western Georgia, combined with a relatively stable temperature regime and humus-rich soils, favors the proliferation of both ascomycetes (Phylum: Ascomycota, including Aspergillus, Penicillium, Fusarium, Cladosporium, Trichoderma) and representatives of the phyla Mucoromycota (Mucor, Absidia) and Mortierellomycota (Mortierella).
-Additionally, hyphomycetous morphotypes belonging to Ascomycota (e.g., Botrytis, Trichothecium, Stachybotrys) are noteworthy.
+Additionally, hyphomycetous morphotypes belonging to Ascomycota (e.g., Botrytis, Trichothecium, Stachybotrys) are also noteworthy.

-The xerophilic conditions of Eastern Georgia—dry climate, high temperature amplitude, and relatively low soil moisture—limit the diversity of microscopic fungi.
+The xerophilic conditions of Eastern Georgiadry climate, high temperature amplitude, and relatively low soil moisture—limit the diversity of microscopic fungi.
 The mycoflora here is represented by a smaller number of genera, although dominant xerotolerant genera such as Aspergillus and Penicillium remain prevalent.
 Their widespread occurrence is likely explained by intensive sporogenesis and efficient airborne dispersal mechanisms.
 The presence of Fusarium and Alternaria suggests an influence of abundant plant residues.
 Notably, Fusarium is particularly common in drought-affected soils and is often associated with stressed, anthropogenically influenced zones (Summerell et al., 2010).

-The relatively high diversity of alluvial soil mycoflora in Southern Georgia may be explained by its mixed-type climate and microrelief variation.
+The relatively high diversity of alluvial soil mycoflora in Southern Georgia may be attributed to its mixed climate and microrelief in variation.
 Alluvial soils in this zone retain the organic richness characteristic of Western Georgia as well as the water-deficient regime typical of Eastern Georgia, creating a natural ecotonal zone.
-Both hygrophilous and xerotolerant fungal genera coexist here, further underscoring the influence of microclimate and substrate type on the mycoflora structure.
+Both hygrophilous and xerotolerant fungal genera coexist here, further underscoring the influence of microclimate and substrate type on the structure of the mycoflora

 Modern classification of soil mycoflora is based on phylogenetic data.
 Consequently, most genera of microscopic fungi isolated from alluvial soils belong to Ascomycota, which dominates in soils due to its metabolic diversity and ecological plasticity (Hawksworth & Lücking, 2017).
-In the past, the term Deuteromycota was often used, but in current classification this group has been abolished, and its formerly assigned genera—such as Cladosporium, Alternaria, and Acremonium—are now included in Ascomycota (Kirk et al., 2011).
+In the past, the term Deuteromycota was commonly used; however current classifications have abolished this group this previously generato it such as Cladosporium, Alternaria, and Acremoniumare now included in Ascomycota (Kirk et al., 2011).
 As for representatives of the former Zygomycota (e.g., Mucor, Absidia, Mortierella), they are now assigned to the redefined phylum Mucoromycota, which occurs in small quantities but is widespread, especially in moist and humus-rich soils (Spatafora et al., 2016).
 This updated classification provides a more accurate understanding of ecological niches and the functional structure of mycoflora.

 Brown soils cover 18% of the territory of Georgia.
-They develop under various forest covers, are characterized by an undifferentiated profile, and exhibit a more or less distinct dark-grey coloration.
+They develop under various type of forest cover, have an undifferentiated profile, and exhibit a distinctly dark-grey coloration.

-Among the studied brown soils, the highest diversity of mycoflora was recorded in Southern Georgia (Manglisi), where nine different genera of microscopic fungi were found (Fig. 2).
-Similarities were observed between the mycoflora composition of Eastern and Southern Georgian brown soils: in both regions, the genera Aspergillus, Penicillium, Fusarium, Rhizopus, Mucor, and Trichoderma were present.
-Across all three regions, Fusarium and Trichoderma were common; Mortierella was absent only in Eastern Georgia.
+Among the studied brown soils, the highest diversity of mycoflora was recorded in Southern Georgia (Manglisi), where nine different genera of microscopic fungi were identified (Fig. 2).
+Similarities were observed in the mycoflora composition of Eastern and Southern Georgian brown soils: in both regions, the genera Aspergillus, Penicillium, Fusarium, Rhizopus, Mucor, and Trichoderma were present.
+Across all three regions, Fusarium and Trichoderma were common; while Mortierella was absent only in Eastern Georgia.
 The genera Cladosporium and Alternaria were specific to Southern Georgia brown soils; Actinomucor was unique to Eastern Georgia, and Acremonium was specific to Western Georgia.